tduyng/gozzi/docs/content/config/site.md

 4. **Use consistent paths** - End all URLs without trailing slashes
 5. **Organize with `[extra]`** - Keep custom data separate from core config
 6. **Choose appropriate syntax theme** - Match your site's design for consistency
+7. **Enable minification in production** - Reduces bandwidth and improves load times

 ---